Photovoltaic Systems and

 Technical Bulletin #32

 Photovoltaic (PV) systems convert sunlight into electricity.
 These systems have been successfully installed on residential asphalt shingle roofs for many years.
 The two common attachment methods are rack-mounted and roof-integrated (RIPV).
-The latter method is sometimes referred to as building integrated (BIPV).
+The latter method is sometimes referred to as building-integrated (BIPV).
 Framed rigid PV panels/modules are commonly mounted on racks attached to the roof’s supporting structure.
 PV panels can also be shaped like asphalt shingles and then integrated into the shingle roof system.
 Proper installation of the PV system is critically important.
 As with any roofing project, consideration of factors such as safety, design, codes, installation, and integration with other building components is necessary to obtain the desired results.
+Consult the PV system manufacturer, local building codes, and the asphalt shingle manufacturer for specific requirements.
+In the event that the specific shingle manufacturer is unknown, generally accepted roofing practices should be followed.

 Safety and Product Handling